SweetCodey/Low-level-design-masterclass/design-problems/ticket-booking-system/ticket-booking-system.md

 1. Users should be able to search for trains going from origin to destination at a particular time.
    For simplicity we assume all the trains run on all weekdays.
 2. User should be able to book a particular train for any number of seats.
-3. Users can choose between different train seat classes - Standard, Deluxe, etc.
+3. User should be able to view all upcoming and previous bookings.
-4. User should be able to view all upcoming and previous bookings.
+4. User should be able to cancel a booking if it is before 3 days of departure.
-5. User should be able to cancel a booking if it is before 3 days of departure.
+5. [Extended Requirement] Users can choose between different train seat classes - Standard, Deluxe, etc.

 ### Use Cases